editkaraszzenseact/argocd-app-config/doc/setup_argocd_on_minikube.md

 Also:
 - ArgoCD runs periodically. it can be up to 3 minutes that it picks up a change
 - If you want inmediate change you can set up a webhook
-- Or start it with the button from the admin site
+- Or start it with the "REFREASH" button from the admin site

 ### Run it with Kuztomise